Technical intelligence: Efficiency of espionage activities

-Porteous raises the question: is commercially oriented, economic/scientific/technical espionage efficient?
+Porteous raises a question of the efficiency of commercially oriented, economic, scientific and technical espionage.
 He observes that some claim intelligence obtained through economic espionage would be "tactically useless" for a number of reasons.
 Typically, the barriers to potential efficiency are related to an intelligence agency's lack of knowledge of the subject area and to problems associated with the dissemination of intelligence once acquired.
 These arguments tend to come from individuals who at the same time argue for or accept the need for government to defend against economic espionage engaged in by other governments.
 It is difficult to support these points simultaneously: if economic espionage is "tactically useless", it is similarly useless to foreign governments that practice it, and thus need not be defended against.

 He counters the argument that "lack of direct knowledge of a certain business or its technology has been cited as a significant obstacle to intelligence services engaging in economic espionage.
 Yet during the Cold War, intelligence services spent significant amounts of time and energy, with some success, trying to obtain intelligence on various complex military technologies of which the case officers would not have had a profound knowledge.
 If intelligence services were trusted to obtain such information, a shift of focus to complex commercial technologies and intelligence would not be unthinkable.
 The same techniques used to obtain military secrets could be turned to complex commercial technologies or strategies without too much difficulty."

 Another efficiency argument deals with the security of dissemination to industry.
 National characteristics will be different here; industry-government partnerships, for example, are far more routine in Japan than in the United States.
 US consortia have been open to foreign firms, and many have shut down, such as the Microelectronics and Computer Technology Corporation and the Corporation for Open Systems (in OSI and ISDN) networking.
 Some, such as the Open Software Foundation merged with other groups and wound up being international.

 Porteous observed "the existence of means to reduce dissemination difficulties will not erase them.
 Problems will inevitably arise.
 Those countries considering engaging in or expanding their practice of economic espionage would be well-advised to consider the alleged experience of France in this area.
 It has recently been suggested that the embarrassing release of information indicating French intelligence service targeting of American companies, which triggered an American boycott of the Paris Airshow, was the work of disgruntled French firms.
 The companies responsible for releasing the material to the press apparently were unhappy with what they saw as the tendency of the French intelligence service, Direction générale de la sécurité extérieure (DGSE), to favour some French firms over others in distributing material obtained through economic espionage.
 The incident reportedly cooled relations between the DGSE and certain elements of French industry.